Skip to content

 What is Phenylpiracetam used for in research?

 Phenylpiracetam is a Russian-developed phenyl derivative of piracetam with a dramatically higher potency and stimulant profile.
 Approved in Russia as Phenotropil/Carphedon for cognitive impairment and stroke recovery.
-Banned by WADA as a performance-enhancing drug due to its stimulant effects, significantly improving physical endurance in addition to cognition.
+Banned by WADA as a performance-improving drug due to its stimulant effects, significantly improving physical endurance in addition to cognition.
 One of the most potent and sought-after racetam family members.

 What forms does Phenylpiracetam come in?